pdp10/sbpipe/docs/contributing/package_structure.rst

 exactly one simulator class can be instantiated.
 Simulators can be configured in the configuration file using the field ``simulator``.

-tasks
-^^^^^
+snakemake
+^^^^^^^^^

-The subpackage ``sbpipe.tasks`` contains the Python scripts to invoke the single SBpipe tasks.
-These are invoked by the rules in the SBpipe snakemake files.
-These snakemake files are:
+The subpackage ``sbpipe.snakemake`` contains the Python scripts to invoke the single SBpipe tasks.
+These are invoked by the rules in the snakemake files.

--  sbpipe_pe.snake
--  sbpipe_ps1.snake
--  sbpipe_ps2.snake
--  sbpipe_sim.snake

-and are stored on the root folder of SBpipe.
+These snakemake workflows for SBpipe are stored in https://github.com/pdp10/sbpipe_snake.git .

 utils
 ^^^^^